gdiannarbor/gdi-core-git-github/README.md

 The course is meant to be taught in a two-hour workshop.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

+## Updated Content
+The core Intro to Git and GitHub has been updated by Chris DeMars, instructor for Girl Develop It Ann Arbor.

 ## Theme customization